enduranceinternational/bluebird/CONTRIBUTING.md

 # How to Contribute

-The UAF Design System is a major step forward in modernizing and compartmentalizing our apps at Endurance.
+Bluebird is a major step forward in modernizing and compartmentalizing our apps at Endurance.
 Our goal is to over time develop a framework that can be adopted across many of our brands' applications to deliver consistent user experiences.

 ## Code of Conduct